Deacon’s Newsletter

 St. Stephen’s Ministry, Philadelphia, PA.
 Deacons across our Diocese both run and support the ministry work there that serve people who are un-homed, families of patients at Thomas Jefferson Hospital, along with artists and performing artists including The Lantern Theatre Company.
 In the nave of both Holy Nativity and St. Paul’s Elkins Park church are bins with a list taped to the top outlining specific needs for the people St. Stephen’s serves.
 The easiest way to help is to pick an item on the list and sponsor it for a time.
 Please consider small, trial-sized products that are easy to tote.
 If you travel, please save for us the hotel-sized bath products as these are ideal for use.
 Merchants who offer “buy-one, get-one free” sales provide great ways to help: buy one for yourself and donate the other to St. Stephen’s.
 For clothing: please ensure all clothing items are washed and folded before putting them into the bin; this makes it much easier for the volunteer staff at St. Stephen’s to stack and store.
 I will ensure to make at least a monthly trip downtown to get it in their pantry.

 Bright Lights Hats and Mittens Ministry.
 Calling all knitters and crocheters!
 Last December, I heard a woman tell her story on NPR, a woman who had a life on the street.
 One Christmas Eve she was gifted, a brightly-colored hat and mitten set after a Christmas Eve service and meal.
 She told me how much that meant to her, that she had such a beautiful, special item, hand-made, unlike the typical dull brown and gray items that generally came her way.
 She felt loved and seen, and warmed.
 This ministry honors that woman and her story.
-Our goal is 50 hats (feel free to add mittens, too) by November 1, 2024, which will go to St. Stephen’s.
 Any pattern you choose is fine, as long as the colors are bright and cheery.
 Stripes are also great!
-There is a DioPA posting for this, directing participants to send completed items to my attention, care of St. Paul’s Elkins Park.
-I’ve also arranged Meet-Up sessions at our local yarn shop, Stitch Central, 128 E. Glenside Avenue, Glenside, PA 19038.
-These will occur every second Wednesday of each month for the rest of this year: August 14th, September 11th, October 9th, November 13th, December 11th.
-Time: 2pm-3pm.
-Please join us!
-We hope to encourage knitters and crocheters from across DioPA to join as they are able, although you do not have to attend the Meet-Up to participate.
-All are welcome.
-Stitch Central has a wonderful space for us to use and I hope it will also encourage and support our local small craft business.

 Please reach out to me directly with questions: 856-217-5100 (text or call) or email greenjeangardens@me.com